(01) Ain Capital: Bourg-en-Bresse.

 (88) Vosges Capital: Épinal.
 Newly online: parish registers from 1526, civil registers to 1905, the ten-year indices, and recently the censuses for the years from 1886 to 1906.
 Very nicely done, with easy printing.

 (89) Yonne Capital: Auxerre.
 Online: parish and civil registers.
-NEW!
-Census records are up.
+Census records, and now military lists from 1867 through the First World War.

 (90) Territoire de Belfort Capital: Belfort.
 A very nice site with plenty online: parish and civil registrations, censuses, military registrations, and historic maps.
 Additionally, local archivists have created an excellent site of indexed data from the parish and civil registrations.
 It is a bilingual site: